ssvlabs/ssv-network/docs/operators.md

 ### Registering validators using whitelisted operators
 When registering validators using `SSVNetwork.registerValidator` or `SSVNetwork.registerValidator`, the flow to check if the caller is authorized to use a whitelisted operator is the following:
-1. Check if the operator has a whitelisted address in `operatorsWhitelist`.
+1. Check if the operator is whitelisted via the SSV whitelisting module, using `addressWhitelistedForOperators`.
-1.1.
-If the address is a whitelisting contract, call its `isWhitelisted()` function.
+2. Check if the operator has a whitelisted address in `operatorsWhitelist`.
-1.2.
-If it's not a whitelisting contract, check if the caller is the whitelisted address.
+    1. Check if the caller is the whitelisted address.
 In this step we keep the whitelisting system backward compatible with previous whitelisted EOAs/generic contracts.
-2. Check if the operator is whitelisted via the SSV whitelisting module, using `addressWhitelistedForOperators`.
+    2. Check if the address is a whitelisting contract.
+Then call its `isWhitelisted()` function.

 If the caller is not authorized for any of the whitelisted operators, the transaction will revert with the `CallerNotWhitelisted()` error.